sarrab/GamifyApp/README.md

 In order to test our platform, we created a Java project.
 It is in this repo at the same level as the implementation of the platform.
 The purpose of automated testing is to test API endpoints.
 To do this, we used the framework [Cucumber](https: //cucumber.io/).

+To run the tests, you may follow these steps:

 1. check that the application has been started successfully.
 2. Open the project with an IDE (Netbeans for example).
 3. click Test